Dhananjayan-PN/Smart-Recorder/README.md

-# Elegant-Recorder
+# Smartt-Recorder
-Private repository for the Elegant Recorder mobile application
+Private repository for the Smart Recorder mobile application